Logiqx/gps-guides/guidance/garmin/README.md

 ### Topics

-There is quite a lot to cover, but I'll try to be concise and will cover the following topics:
+There is quite a lot to cover, so it has been split into the following topics:

 - [Watch choice](choice/README.md)
   - GNSS chipset and general features